OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 via the internal 'loopback' network connection, and is not visible to other computers unless you configure it to be so.

+Three clients will be illustrated here: the command-line client, Quantum GIS, and the ``pgAdmin`` graphical database client.

 Creating A Spatially-Enabled database
 ================================================================================

 .. review comment: Suggest providing a screen grab (or 2) which shows how to select and open an xterm.
 Cameron

+Command-line clients run from within a Terminal Emulator window.
+Start a Terminal Emulator from the Applications menu in the Accessories section.
+This gives you a Unix shell command prompt.
+Type ``psql -V`` and hit enter to see the PostgreSQL version number.

 A single PostgreSQL server lets you organise work by arranging it into separate databases.
-Each database acts like an independent regime, with its own tables, views, users and so on.
-When you connect to a PostgreSQL server you have to specify the database.
+Each database is an independent regime, with its own tables, views, users and so on.
+When you connect to a PostgreSQL server you have to specify a database.

 You can get a list of databases on the server with the ``psql -l`` command.
 You should